sourcegraph/deploy-sourcegraph/base/prometheus/README.md

 Some customers may want to make the Prometheus API endpoint accessible to other services like the
 following:

 - An analytics visualization tool like Grafana
+(note: an instance of Grafana is part of the default Sourcegraph cluster installation)
 - An metrics ingestion pipeline

 To expose the Prometheus API to such a service, follow the steps to expose Prometheus via Kubernetes